yerinsmgmt/markdowns/files.md

 ### L1-FACE-01

 > Hey.
-If you have ever wanted to build an app but you are not a developer,
+If you have ever wanted to build an app but you cannot code, this is
-> this is the course for you.
-Over the next five lessons we are going to build
+> for you.
+Over the next five lessons we are going to build a real product
+> using an AI coding agent, and put it on the internet.
+> You will not be typing code.
+You will be directing something that types it
+> for you.
+The whole skill is knowing what to tell it, when to stop it, and how
-> a real product together, put it on the internet, and you are going to
+> to catch it being wrong, and that is what I am going to teach you.
-> understand every part of it.
-Not copy and paste it.
-Understand it.

 ### L1-FACE-02

 > I built a health platform that is running in Rwanda right now.
 I built a VPN.
 > I built a payments app.
-And I did most of it without an engineering team.
+I did all of it with AI agents and no engineering
-> Everything I used to do that, I am going to show you.
+> team.
+Everything I told them, and everything I stopped them doing, is what
+> this course is.

 ### L1-FACE-03